usc-sail/fed-ser-leakage/README.md

 ## So how easy is the attack?

-The short answer is to infer gender of the client using the shared model updates is a trivial task both in both FedSGD and FedAvg.
+The short answer is to infer gender of the client using the shared model updates is a trivial task when training the SER model in both FedSGD and FedAvg.

 <p align="center"><img src="results/attack_result.png"></p>